scalalandio/chimney/docs/docs/supported-patching.md

     }
     ```

-If the flag was enabled in implicit config it can be disabled with `.clearOnNoneInPatch`.
+If the flag was enabled in the implicit config it can be disabled with `.clearOnNoneInPatch`.

 !!! example